igniteflow/jenkins-vagrant/README.md

 # vagrant-jenkins

 Using Vagrant, a Makefile and shell provisoner scripts allows the easy creation of a running Jenkins instance.
-Once dependencies are met (Vagrant and VirtualBox) and configuration is setup, installation is simply `make install` and Jenkins will be available on [http://localhost:9999/](http://localhost:9999/)

 ## Requirements

-Ensure you have the following installed:
+Install:

 [Vagrant >=1.4.3](http://www.vagrantup.com/downloads.html)